sjentsch/jamoviDocs/index.rst

 A quite essential part of a statistical analysis actually happens before we conduct them.
 That part is concerned with first getting an overview over your data.
-We gather this information using `descriptive-statistical analyses
-<analyses/jg_11_descriptive-analyses.html>`__.
+This information is gathered using descriptive-statistical analyses.

-Based upon this information, you assess whether your data meet the assumptions that are required to run most inference-statistical procedures.
-There are two checks that are central for assessing whether the assumptions for conducting our main analyses are met: The first asesses whether the data are in accordance with a `normal distribution <analyses/jg_16_Checking_normality.html>`__, the other assesses whether the independent and the dependent variables stand in a `linear relation <analyses/jg_17_Checking_linearity.html>`__.
+One way to use this information is for assessing whether the data meet the assumptions that are required to run most inference-statistical procedures.
+There are two checks that are central for assessing whether those assumptions are met: The first evaluates whether the data are in accordance with a normal distribution, the other assesses whether the independent and the dependent variables stand in a linear relation.

-If these two assumptions are not met, this is often due to outliers in your data.
+If the assumptions are not met, this is often due to outliers in your data.
 Based upon the information we gathered, it becomes possible to search for and to remove such outliers.
-Using `filters
-<analyses/jg_18_Filtering_data.html>`__ can help you with that task.
+Using `filters <analyses/jg_18_Filtering_data.html>`__ can help you with that task.

 .. toctree::
-   :hidden:
+   :titlesonly:
    :name: sec-descriptives

    analyses/jg_11_descriptive-analyses